-The plan assets incurred a negative return of P6.1 million in 2014.
+The plan assets earned a return of P0.1 million in 2014.

 Plan assets do not comprise any of the Group's own financial instruments or any of its assets occupied and/or used in its operations.

 The components of amounts recognized in profit or loss and in other comprehensive income in respect of the defined benefit post-employment plan are as follows: